Economics is a dynamic science and it is acquiring new dimensions with the passage of time. "DURBIN"

 This definition declares that wealth is not the sole end of all economic activities and it cannot be preferred to man.
 It is only a major source of human material welfare.

-This definition focuses on ordinary business of life and an isolated person is not considered whereas an isolated person has also economic problems.
+This definition focuses on ordinary business of life and an isolated person is not considered whereas an isolated person has also economic problems in starting Business.

 According to Lord Kelvin,